slakpi/piwx/README.md

 ---------------------

-To run PiWx automatically on boot, refer to the sample service file in the repository.
+To run PiWx automatically on boot, refer to the sample service file in the repository under `support/systemd`.
 This file must be placed in `/lib/systemd/system` and renamed to `piwx.service`.

 Use `sudo systemctl start piwx.service` to test starting PiWx and use `sudo systemctl stop piwx.service` to stop it.
 To enable automatically starting